364 REVIEWS

 The Role of Grand Jury

-The grand jury plays a crucial role in the indictment process.
-Their task is to determine whether there is sufficient evidence to charge someone with a felony outside the jurisdiction of the District Court.
-This process is supposed to becritical in protecting individuals' rights against unwarranted prosecution; however, there are longstanding criticism of the grand jury system.
-A famous judge, Sol Wachtler once said that "a grand jury would indict a ham sandwich, if that's what you wanted".
-That same Judge himself was arrested and sent to prison years later.
+The grand jury decides whether there is enough evidence to charge someone with a felony outside the District Court’s jurisdiction.
+The system is meant to protect people from unwarranted prosecution, but it draws longstanding criticism.
+Judge Sol Wachtler once said a grand jury “would indict a ham sandwich, if that’s what you wanted.”
+That same judge was later arrested and sent to prison.

 Criminal Information in Maryland